Support Us Button Widget

 In 1849, the US Army established a protected frontier with forts every 100 miles from the Rio Grande River to the Red River.
 Maj.
 Ripley Arnold was sent to an empty spot in the defensive line along the Trinity River — the bluff where Heritage Park sits today.

-In May 1849, Ripley raised “Old Glory” and began constructing Fort Worth, named after the late Maj.
+In May 1849, Ripley raised “Old Glory” and began constructing Fort Worth, which was officially established on June 6 in the honor of named after the late Maj.
 Gen. William Jenkins Worth, veteran of the Texas-Mexico War.

 Off to the races